Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

-The worship of Mahadevi—Durga, Lakshmi, Saraswati—which is prevalent in India, is a religious festival, an occasion for great enthusiasm socially, and people revel in the freedom to express their feelings for the divine superintending power which is regarded as the source of this universe.
+The worship of Mahadevi—Durga, Lakshmi, Saraswati—which is prevalent in India, is a religious festival, an occasion for great enthusiasm socially, and people revel in the freedom of expression of their feelings for the divine superintending power which is regarded as the source of this universe.

 Every aspiration that originates from the mind of a human being has several facets and interpretations.
 When something happens, does anyone pause to think why anything happens at all?
 Why should anything occur?
 We generally attribute events in the world to some cause that is visible to our eyes or is calculable intellectually.
 To that extent we can find out why things happen in the way that they happen.

-We have great scientists in this world who are proficient in finding the causes of things; and as science advances, the meaning of ‘cause’ receives newer and newer interpretations.
+We have great scientists in this world who are proficient in finding the causes of things; and as science advances, the meaning of 'cause' receives newer and newer interpretations.
 When it poured rain, religious observers thought that a divinity called Indra was lashing forth his Vajra (thunderbolt), a weapon which he wields in his hand; he whirls the forces around, and there is the downpour of rain.
 The rainbow was considered as Indradhanush, a bow wielded by Indra after the rainfall.
-We attributed divine causative factors behind visible phenomena: a bow wielded by Indra after the rainfall appeares as the rainbow.
+We attributed divine causative factors behind visible phenomena.
 But science has nothing to do with religion.
 It believes only what it sees.
 As we cannot see Indra in the skies, science cannot agree that he is the cause of rain.

 What do we see with our scientific eye?
 Here, also, observations started advancing gradually from crude perceptions to finer and finer subtleties.
 There were philosophers both in the West and the East who thought that originally God created cosmic waters, and He brooded on these waters at the beginning of creation.
 A poem in Sanskrit says that God created waters, and everything emanated from the waters.